-Reversal of early diabetes has been demonstrated by Lim et al (2011) using a very low calorie diet and has been shown by the same group to be sustainable for six months in 40% of subjects who achieved a fasting blood glucose of <7mmol/l at the end of the initial weight loss (Steven et al, 2016).
-Professor Roy Taylor, principal investigator in these studies, believes that type 2 diabetes mellitus is potentially reversible.
+Reversal of early diabetes has been demonstrated by Lim et al (2011) using a very low-calorie diet, and has been shown by the same group to be sustainable for six months in 40% of subjects who achieved a fasting blood glucose of <7mmol/l at the end of the initial weight loss (Steven et al, 2016).
+Professor Roy Taylor, principal investigator in these studies, believes that type 2 diabetes mellitus is potentially reversible, in some people.